pplancq/renovate-config/README.md

 ## Configuration

-The configuration is defined in the `renovate.json` file and includes the following elements:
+The configuration is defined in the `default.json` file and includes the following elements:

-- **extends**: Uses Renovate's base configuration.
+- **extends**: Uses Renovate's recommended configuration.
+- **timezone**: Europe/Paris.
 - **schedule**: Updates are scheduled every Monday between midnight and 6 AM.
 - **labels**: PRs are labeled with "dependencies".
 - **assignees**: PRs are automatically assigned to `pplancq`.